Eddie2111/ChatApps/client_app/README.md

 ## required

+- set the user data in the localstorage when you login using contexts
 - parse the cookie and fix profile and home page
 - parse the cookie and fix profile and chat page
 - Show images with the posts